With Soul now added to the long list of Pixar films perhaps you’re keen enough to marathon the entire back catalogue in order.

 Having said that, you may have heard about the Pixar Theory popularised by Jon Negroni, but despite it becoming popular – and it being very convincing – theories of a shared Pixar universe, isn’t actually an official thing.

-The PCU is subtle, based on the idea that there are clues throughout all the 22 films creating a linked universe.
+The PCU is subtle, based on the idea that there are clues throughout all the 23 films creating a linked universe.
+We haven’t yet added Soul below as it references quite a few movies but seems to sit alongside them (it references Up, but there aren’t many more timeline references).

 Disney Plus has the full collection of films on the platform (bar Onward).
 You can sign up to Disney Plus for £5.99 a month or £59.99 a year.